 welcoming passengers on board and directing them to their seats;

-serving meals and refreshments to passengers;
+serving meals and refreshments;

 selling duty-free goods and advising passengers of any allowance restrictions in force at their destination;